 - Maintain temporal boundaries.

 Create a work schedule that fits your needs and your organization’s, such as taking the children to school and stopping for lunch.
 Respect your own time and that of your colleagues.
 They may have different schedules for their commitments.

 Create an automated email reply for when you are performing non-work activities or need time to focus uninterrupted on your tasks.

 Staff should be encouraged to take time away from the desk for a walk with a friend, a casual chat, or to grab a coffee.
 Taking even 10 minutes will ultimately benefit concentration and focus.
 Finding ways to “carve out non-work time and mental space” are crucial when working from home, where boundaries are so unclear (Giurge & Bohns, 2021).

 While working from home can be incredibly beneficial or even necessary, it may become a source of loneliness.
 Scheduling an in-office day once a month (as long as a time can be agreed upon and works for all remote workers) where staff can get together and have a catch-up can improve bonds between workers while creating a sense of shared goals.

 We have many resources that can help with managing stress, overcoming obstacles, and dealing with difficult situations.

 Stress is part of life.
-Visualization can be a valuable technique to keep it manageable.
+Strengthening the barrier between work and private life can be a valuable way to keep restore a healthy balance.